Tired of CPAP?

 Insurance Coverage for Sleep Appliance

-We have partnered with a medical billing company to provide both medical and Medicare Insurance claims.
-Jack Levine, DDS is a certified Durable Medical Equipment (DME) provider office.
+We have partnered with American Sleep Dentistry (ASD) to provide both medical and Medicare Insurance claims.
+We are certified as a Durable Medical Equipment (DME) provider office .
 Please call us to review your benefits.